dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 3. True ghosts

-To prevent the case in the introduction from crasshing the create_stub_registry function above, add simple logic to require the pid, otherwise return and let the robust chunk based ghost detection logic already in place handl the IP/thread.
+To prevent the case in the introduction from crashing the create_stub_registry function above, add simple logic to require the pid, otherwise return and let the robust chunk based ghost detection logic already in place handl the IP/thread.
 That thread with no PID is a true ghost.
 The case above in the intro is not a true ghost and will get a fabricated STUB registry entry with its ip address, PID and a status indicating it is a stub based failed thread that